 As the name implies, this rat prefers to dwell in upper areas in and around buildings.
 It is a sleek, agile animal, well adapted for climbing and moving along narrow overhead wires and ledges.
 It is also known as the black rat, ship rat and house rat.

 The roof rat is a native of the arboreal forests from equatorial Southeast Asia.
 We speculate this rat arrival in North America on ships somewhere between the 15th or early 16th centuries.
 The roof rat’s range is typically limited to coastal cities, ports and waterways.

 - The Roof Rat a gnawing animal, which means an infestation can result in structural damage or even fire.

-To identify this rat there are a few key features to note.
-The roof rat is about the same total length as the Norway rat, but its tail is around 11cm longer than its body.
-Its snout is longer and this rat has noticeably larger ears.
-The rat is highly adapted for climbing and the long tail helps aid in balance, a handy feature when trying to gain access to attics and thing tree branches.
+You can identify this rat by taking note of a few key traits.
+The roof rat is about the same total length as the Norway rat.
+However, its tail is around 11 cm longer than its body.
+Its snout is longer and ears are noticeably larger than other rats.
+The roof rat is highly adapted for climbing.
+Its long tail helps aid in balance, a handy feature when trying to gain access to attics and thin tree branches.
 Generally speaking, the roof rat has a sleeker appearance than that of its cousin the Norway rat.

 Roof Rats are often viewed as secret and elusive partly due to their nocturnal nature and nesting habits.
 They prefer dense cover, shadows and thick vegetation and as the name implies inhabit areas above our common and daily visual perspective.